This is part of a series of posts on Romans. Click here for the contents page.

 Because the Lord is pleased with Moses and his humility, the Lord chooses to bless Moses and grant his request.
 Moses did not deserve this blessing, but God has the right to choose whom to bless and he chose to use his right to bless Moses.

 As with the previous central “not…but…” statements in Romans 9, while the central statement itself relates to salvation (in the context of the unbelieving ethnic Israelites from Romans 9:1-5), the example surrounding each central statement does not itself relate directly to salvation.
 (This is discussed generally in the overview of Romans 9:6-13 and specifically with respect to verses 6-9 and 10-13.)
 Instead, the example is used to illustrate the way God made the choice (e.g. ‘not because of works’) rather than what the choice was about.
 For the example with Moses, we can see that the choice being made by God was not a choice of whether to save or damn Moses, but it was a choice about whether or not to accept Moses’ requests for God’s Presence to go with him and for God to show him his glory.
-Just as God accepted Moses’ requests for reasons that were not based on ‘human will or exertion’, so God’s choice with respect to salvation is also not made based on these factors.
+Just as God accepted Moses’ requests for reasons that were not based on Moses’ desire to be righteous or his efforts in trying to be righteous, so God’s choice with respect to salvation is also not made based on these factors.

 In the next post, we will consider the situation with Pharaoh.